This post is a guide to things to do in the Lower East Side of Manhattan, with a self-guided tour and tips on places to eat, hear music, and shop.

 WHERE IS THE LOWER EAST SIDE

-The Lower East Side is bounded by the Bowery in the west, the East River in the east, 14th St. in the north and East Broadway in the south.
+The Lower East Side is a section of Lower Manhattan bounded by the Bowery and Little Italy on the west, the East River to the east, 14th St. to the north, and East Broadway and Chinatown on the south.

 There are several subway and bus lines that service the LES, but for this self-guided tour, it's best to use the 2nd Ave station on the F train.

-We recommend using this link for directions to the tour starting point.
+Use this Google Maps link for directions to the self-guided tour starting point.

 Be sure to check out our guide to navigating the New York City subway.